 An introduction to transport phenomena, course given to 3rd year students in the engineering curriculum at ESPCI Paris.
+This course is a part of the Advanced Fluid Mechanics module.

 Bibliography for the course